drewbarontini/gificiency/README.md

 ## Alfred Search

 To set up the [Alfred](http://alfredapp.com) custom search, go to `Settings > Features > Web Search` and click `Add Custom Search` at the bottom right.
-Then, enter the following details:
+Then, enter the following details (adding your site-specific information):

 ![Screenshot](http://cl.drewb.io/image/3a3h0S231l01/Screenshot%202014-01-16%2017-09-09.png)

 ## Hazel Script

 To get the custom [Hazel](http://www.noodlesoft.com/hazel.php) script working, create a folder somewhere that you will drop your GIFs into.
-Next, add a new script in that folder, and enter the following:
+Next, add a new script in that folder, and enter the following (adding your FTP server credentials):

 ![Screenshot](http://cl.drewb.io/image/2O0r1D2D2R1h/Screenshot%202014-01-16%2017-12-36.png)